mattfenwick/clojarse-js/builtins.md

     (recur exprs*)

- - ?? error: if not in a `loop` or `fn` ??
- - ?? error: if not in tail position ??
+ - error: if not in tail position
  - ?? error: if the number of args doesn't match the `loop`/`fn` ??

+ - warning: if not in a `loop` or `fn` but apparently, it is legal to have something like `(recur)` at the top-level in a module

 ### throw ###